uswds/uswds-sandbox/README.md

 - `default`: A blank-slate sandbox page
 - `basic-prose`: A page with a banner, basic header, footer, identifier, and a prose container
 - `extended-prose`: A page with a banner, extended header, footer, identifier, and a prose container

+### Templating with React

+React components can be found in `_islands` directory.
+USWDS components must be loaded with `clientOnlyIsland` to ensure that the component is rendered completely on client-side.
+See `src/_islands/UsaBanner.jsx` for code reference.